-This section presents the efficiency market shares and average efficiencies of heat pumps installed/purchased in California's residential sector.
+This section presents the efficiency market shares and average efficiencies of air-source heat pumps purchased in California's residential sector.
 Subsection 4.2 summarizes energy efficiency standards for heat pumps and Subsection 4.3 summarizes the availability of models by efficiency level.
 Subsection 4.4 presents estimates of average efficiencies in the overall California market; estimates of heat pumps installed in new construction were not feasible because of extremely low saturations.